laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

 _You don't need to submit anything for this lab_

 <span style="color:red">
-This lab is really about exploring articulation and having a go at using Praat.
+Comment: This lab is really about exploring articulation and having a go at using Praat.
 You don't need to learn everything about Praat, though there are some resources linked below if you want to find out more.
 Similarly, our goal isn't to do close phonetic transcription here, but rather to have some practice linking articulation to the phonetic terms and the IPA.
 </span>